Study now, pay when you’re earning.

 The college has funds to help you with associated costs such as transport, meals and equipment, etc, whilst you study.
 Get your finance form in as early as possible.

-You can download the student financial support Application form for financial help 2018 2019.
-(Alternatively a PDF version of this form can be found at the bottom of this page.)
+You can download the student financial support Student Finance Application Form 2022-23 (Alternatively a PDF version of this form can be found at the bottom of this page.)

-For help in filling out the application form see our Financial Guidance Notes 2018 2019, then if you are still unsure, call our friendly staff on 01325 503037, or email firstname.lastname@example.org .
+For help in filling out the application form see our Guidance and Terms and Conditions 2022-23, if you are still unsure, call our friendly staff on 01325 503037, or email email@example.com.

 Assistance you can receive if your household income is less than £25,000 for 19+ students or less than £21,000 for Advanced Learner Loan students:

-- Childcare.
-You can apply for assistance with childcare costs.
+You can apply for assistance with childcare costs regardless of your age.
 If you are under 20 when you enrol on your course you may qualify for childcare fees whilst you study through the Care to Learn Fund.
 For more details visit www.gov.uk/care-to-learn and follow the link for Care to Learn or call the helpline on 0800 1218989.
 If your child is entitled to the Government’s 15 hours of free childcare initiative (over 38 weeks), then this must be used to cover your timetabled hours in college.
 In addition to this, Darlington College will pay for any additional childcare cover, for example if you are timetabled to be in college for 22 hours per week, the college will fund the additional 7 hours of childcare per week, during term time only.

-- Transport.
-If you live more than three miles from the college you may be eligible for help with travel costs.
+If you live more than two miles from the college you may be eligible for help with travel costs.
 Assistance includes: Free Arriva bus pass for Darlington, County Durham and Tees Valley students*; a travel grant for students either with their own car or who can’t use public transport. *

 * These benefits are means tested and subject to conditions.
 The level of support the college can offer students is dependent on the total funding received from government.